-Initial evaluation of the trial lens should be preceded by a complete eye examination, including visual acuity with and without correction at both distance and near, keratometry and slit lamp examination.
+Initial evaluation of the trial lens should be preceded by a complete eye examination, including visual acuity with and without correction at both distance and near, keratometry

 It is normal for the patient to experience mild symptoms such as lens awareness, variable vision, occasional tearing (watery eyes) and slight redness during the adaptation period.
 Although the adaptation period varies for each individual, generally within one week these symptoms will disappear.

-If these symptoms persist, the patient should be instructed to contact his or her eve
+If these symptoms persist, the patient should be instructed to contact his or her eye care practitioner.